+Monitoring Program: Prior to acceptance of the improvement plans, Environmental Planning Staff will verify that the plans include notes regarding the implementation of specific dust control best management practices to be implemented during all grading and demolition work.
+At minimum, the following measures shall be implemented:

-- A. In order to mitigate impacts to air quality, standard dust control Best Management Practices shall be implemented during all grading and demolition work.
-Notes reflecting this shall be included in the final project plans and shall include at a minimum the following measures: - 1.
-Water site as needed on a daily basis. - 2.
+- 1. Water site as needed on a daily basis. - 2.
 Cover all inactive spoils piles. - 3.
 Refrain from grading on windy days (15 mph or more average wind speed) - 4.
-Install minimum 30 feet of 1-inch rock at site entrance and exit to prevent tracking sediment off site. - B. In order to mitigate the impacts of temporary construction debris on landfill capacity, the applicant shall submit a plan to recycle and/or reuse excess post-construction and demolition materials, for review and approval by Planning Staff prior to building permit issuance.
+Install minimum 30 feet of one inch rock at site entrance and exit to prevent tracking sediment off-site.